thcorre/eda-quick-tour/part3-deviations-eql.md

 ## 🎯 What's Next?

 Congratulations!
-You've completed all three parts of the SGNOG12 EDA Lab.
+You've completed all three parts of the EDA Guide.

 ### Continue Your Learning